nvtkaszpir/esphome-3d-printer-smart-enclosure/docs/index.md

 ### General

-- TODO: migrate to LVGL swiping widgets
+- TODO: migrate to LVGL swiping widgets, easier to navigate multiple pages, because right now you need to wait for timeout to default page or click next next next

 - TODO: LCD backlight based on ambient light and printer printing status? would require light sensor or activate via ToF is someone is near the printer, can be issue with the doors of the cabinet, though